FunnyKoalaBear/cookGPT/README.md

 # 🍽️ CookGPT - Smart Recipe & Pantry Management System

-CookGPT is a Django-powered web application that helps users manage their pantry inventory and discover meal recipes based on available ingredients.
-The application features an intuitive interface for tracking food items across different categories and planning meals efficiently, with AI-powered recipe suggestions using OpenAI's GPT technology.
+CookGPT is a Django-powered web application designed to help users efficiently manage their pantry inventory and discover meal recipes based on the ingredients they already have at home.
+The platform provides an intuitive and interactive interface for tracking food items across multiple categories such as vegetables and fruits, proteins, carbs, sauces and spices, beverages, and special items.
+Users can add, edit, and remove ingredients, track quantities with various units of measurement, and organize their pantry for easy access.

+In addition to inventory management, CookGPT leverages AI-powered recipe suggestions using OpenAI's GPT technology to generate personalized meal ideas based on the current pantry contents.
+The system can suggest ingredient substitutions, optimize recipes to use what is available, and provide detailed step-by-step cooking instructions.
+With user-specific recipe collections, AI-assisted meal planning, and a dynamic, responsive interface, CookGPT aims to simplify meal preparation, reduce food waste, and enhance the overall cooking experience for every user.

 ## ✨ Features